ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Of particular use may be a token type that provides no direct authenticity or integrity protection for use with transports mechanisms that do provide the necessary security services {{UCCS}}.

 Nesting of EATs is allowed and defined in {{Nested-Token}}.
-This includes the nesting of an EAT that is a different format than the enclosing EAT.
+This includes the nesting of an EAT that is a different format than the enclosing EAT, i.e., the nested EAT may be encoded using CBOR and the enclosing EAT encoded using JSON or vice versa.
 The definition of Nested-Token references the CDDL defined in this section.
 When new token formats are defined, the means for identification in a nested token MUST also be defined.